Tonksthebear/gaggle/memory-bank/activeContext.md

 ## Next Steps
 - Implement models and migrations for the above structure.
 - Develop the callback/service for notification generation within `Gaggle::Message`.
-- Update the code so that we have the ability to send messages in threads and send notifications based on those messages and who is in the threads.
+- Update the code so that we have the ability to send messages in channels and send notifications based on those messages and who is in the channels.
 - Update the changelog and create any necessary ADR entries.

 ## Rails Tasks
 - The following Rails tasks have been created to allow external interaction with the Gaggle engine:
-  - `gaggle:create_thread`: Creates a new thread with a given name.
+  - `gaggle:create_channel`: Creates a new channel with a given name.
 Returns JSON output with `status` and `message`.
-  - `gaggle:send_message`: Sends a message to a specific thread from a given Goose.
-Requires `thread_id`, `goose_id`, and `content` environment variables.
+  - `gaggle:send_message`: Sends a message to a specific channel from a given Goose.
+Requires `channel_id`, `goose_id`, and `content` environment variables.
 Returns JSON output with `status` and `message`.
-  - `gaggle:get_thread_messages`: Retrieves all messages from a specific thread.
-Requires `thread_id` environment variable.
+  - `gaggle:get_channel_messages`: Retrieves all messages from a specific channel.
+Requires `channel_id` environment variable.
 Returns JSON output with `content` and `user_name` for each message.
   - `gaggle:get_goose_notifications`: Retrieves all notifications for a specific Goose.
 Requires `goose_id` environment variable.
 Returns JSON output.
-  - `gaggle:get_threads`: Retrieves all threads.
+  - `gaggle:get_channels`: Retrieves all channels.
 Returns JSON output.